 The Michigan Occupational Safety and Health Administration (MIOSHA) is part of the Michigan Department of Licensing and Regulatory Affairs.
 The main office is located in Lansing, Michigan.

-The General Industry Safety and Health Division conducts safety and health inspections in all places of employment within the State of Michigan, with the exception of those covered by the Construction Safety and Health Division conducts safety and health inspections at construction sites.
+The General Industry Safety and Health Division conducts safety and health inspections in all places of employment within the state of Michigan, with the exception of those covered by the Construction Safety and Health Division conducts safety and health inspections at construction sites.
 The MIOSHA Field Operations Manual (FOM) provides guidance for the enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of MIOSHA regulations are found.
-Inspections may be the result of regular scheduling, imminent danger reports, fatalities, employee complaints, or referrals.
+Inspections may be the result of regular scheduling, imminent danger reports, fatalities, worker complaints, or referrals.
 For more information, please visit the Michigan State Plan website.

 MIOSHA offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
 MIOSHA also offers on-site consultation services which help employers comply with MIOSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Michigan State Plan website.

 MIOSHA management personnel conduct informal conferences in an effort to resolve contested cases.
 Cases not resolved by informal conferences are placed in contest and referred to the MIOSHA Appeals Division, which hears and rules on appeals from citations.
 For more information, please visit the Michigan State Plan website.